AnkushRoy-code/Particle/README.md

+I'm currently porting the whole project to OpenGL, it'll take some time due to my lack of OpenGL knowledge and my device only supporting OpenGL2.
+So there will be fewer commits in this branch and I'll not push the OpenGL branch until it's completed.

 # Particle Life Simulation

 An engaging implementation of the Particle Life simulation using C++, SDL2, and Dear ImGui.
 Watch as particles interact and form complex patterns based on simple rules!